rust-lang/rfcs/active/0000-allocator.md

         unsafe fn alloc_array<T>(&self, len: uint) -> *mut T;

         /// Allocates a memory block suitable for holding `len`
-        /// instances of `T`, as well as the capacity (in
+        /// instances of `T`.
+On successful allocation, returns the
-        /// number of `T`) of the referenced block of memory.
+        /// capacity (in number of `T`) of the referenced block of
+        /// memory.
         ///
         /// Returns the pointer to the block if allocation succeeds.
         ///